-LS3-B: default rating: 0 mm, maximum: 100 mm LS6-B: default rating: 0 mm, maximum: 150 mm
+- LS3-B: default rating: 0 mm, maximum: 100 mm - LS6-B: default rating: 0 mm, maximum: 150 mm

-When the eccentric quantity of load exceeds the rating, change the setting of eccentric quantity parameter of Inertia command.
+Depends to the eccentric quantity of load, change the setting of eccentric quantity parameter of Inertia command.
 After the setting is changed, the maximum acceleration/deceleration speed of the Manipulator at PTP motion corresponding to the "eccentric quantity" is set automatically.